KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

-## Standard Dictation Behavior
+## Important Dictation Information

 When you start dictation from the keyboard, the keyboard will by default open the main app and perform dictation there, after which it will try to return to the keyboard.
 The reason for this is that the keyboard doesn't have access to the microphone.

-Due to Apple's major restrictions on how apps can interact with eachother, the main app will only be able to return to the keyboard if it was used in an app that KeyboardKit knows how to open.
+Due to Apple's major restrictions on how apps can interact with eachother, the main app will only be able to return to the keyboard if it knows how to open the app in which the keyboard was used.

-KeyboardKit will use its ``KeyboardHostApplication`` capabilities to try to identify the app, and redirect to it using a deep link that will open the app.
-If this is successful, the keyboard read the persisted dictation result and send the text to the host app.
+KeyboardKit will use its ``KeyboardHostApplication`` capabilities to try to identify the app, and navigate back to it using a deep link that will open the app.
+If this is successful, the keyboard will then read the persisted result and send the text to the host app.

+If the source application can't be opened, users can still tap the top leading back arrow to navigate back to the app.
+You should point to this arrow if the ``DictationContext/hostApplicationBundleId`` is nil or the resulting ``KeyboardHostApplication`` can't be opened.

 See the <doc:Host-Article> for more information on which apps that are currently supported, and how to add more apps to this database.